openspyrit/spyrit-examples/2021_Optics_express/README.md

 # Install the dependencies

-Our scripts primarily relies on the [SPyRiT ](https://github.com/openspyrit/spyrit) package that can be installed via `pip`.
+Our scripts primarily relies on the [SPyRiT ](https://github.com/openspyrit/spyrit) package (tested with v1.1.2) that can be installed via `pip` .
 We recommend creating a virtual (e.g., conda) environment first.

 NB: On Windows, you need to install [torch](https://pytorch.org/get-started/locally/) before SPyRiT.